-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of BCN Advantage Elements.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of BCN Advantage.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.
-Optional supplemental benefits are also explained in this chapter.
-You can find a list of durable medical equipment coverage limitations, which shows covered durable medical equipment brands and manufacturers in Addendum A.